stargate-bukkit/Stargate-Bukkit/README.md

   stargate.free.create -- Allow free creation of Stargates stargate.free.destroy -- Allow free destruction of Stargates

-stargate.admin -- Allow all admin features (Hidden/Private only so far) stargate.admin.private -- Allow use of Private gates not owned by user stargate.admin.hidden -- Allow access to Hidden gates not ownerd by user stargate.admin.bungee -- Allow the creation of BungeeCord stargates (U option) stargate.admin.reload -- Allow use of the reload command
+stargate.admin -- Allow all admin features (Hidden/Private bypass, BungeeCord, Reload, Config) stargate.admin.private -- Allow use of Private gates not owned by user stargate.admin.hidden -- Allow access to Hidden gates not ownerd by user stargate.admin.bungee -- Allow the creation of BungeeCord stargates (U option) stargate.admin.reload -- Allow use of the reload command stargate.admin.config -- Allows the player to change config values from the chat
 ```

 ## Default Permissions